nickbugati/SE-Project/README.md

 - About
 - Admin Management

-All pages are accessible to anyone expect the Admin Management Page
+All pages are accessible to anyone except the Admin Management Page

 - The Home page will list all the live information regarding the garage such as occupancy, announcements, officer in the garage, and open hours
 - The Location page will show the location of the Maker's Garage on campus